The Talented Mr. Inversive Triangle in the Elliptic Billiard: Preliminaries

 \subsection{A word about our proof method}

-We omit most proofs as they have been produced by a consistent process, namely: (i) usingAppendix~\ref{app:vertices-caustics} to obtain symbolic expressions for the vertices of an isosceles 3-periodic, i.e., whose first vertex $P_1=(a,0)$; (ii) obtain a symbolic expression for the invariant of interest, (iii) simplify it (both human intervention and CAS), and finally (iv) verify its validity symbolically and/or numerically over several N-periodic configurations and elliptic billiard aspect ratios $a/b$.
+We omit most proofs as they have been produced by a consistent process, namely: (i) using an explicit expressions for billiard 3-periodic vertices (see \cite{garcia2019-incenter,reznik2020-ballet}), normally setting a first vertex $P_1=(a,0)$ so as to obtain an isosceles configuration; (ii) obtain a symbolic expression for the invariant of interest; (iii) simplify it (both human intervention and CAS); finally (iv) verify its validity symbolically and/or numerically over several N-periodic configurations and elliptic billiard aspect ratios $a/b$.